mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

    What this shows me here is that the model over all does very well, especially at the mid point, and does poorly with the outliers.
 Those folks at the top are mostly the top of the league as well, in almost that exact order: Kucherov, Stamkos, Draisaitl, Ovechkin.
 As Micah McCurdy said once in a talk, 'we can look at the outliers and laugh at them, because that is not where the math is'.

-   The Standout was Mika Zibanejad, who ended up at 11th over all but was drafted at number 198 by the Takoma Park Hotbeasts.
+   The Standout was Mika Zibanejad, who ended up at 11th overall but was drafted at number 198 by the Takoma Park Holtbeasts.

    Also, fun hockey trivia; many of those top players (Stamkos, Kucherov, Point) are on the best team in the league, who got swept in the first round of the playoffs that barely made it in.
 This data was all pulled two weeks prior, so I'd like to believe that these players simply regressed to where the model expected them.